Digital Strategy and Consultancy

 BASF is an international chemical company who create, manufacture and sell pigments and resins used for painting vehicles/automotives.
 They are pioneers in their industry, leading to their investment, in 2016, of over £1 billion into Research & Development, to create chemistry solutions for a sustainable future.

-In order to deliver the client’s intended business goals, our first step was an in-depth discovery process, specifically tailored to target the ideal user.
-Defining the client’s key success factors, stakeholders, user personas and intentions allowed us to create a site that would deliver specific targeted outcomes.
+Our first step was an in-depth discovery process, specifically tailored to target the ideal user and to deliver the client’s business goals.
+After defining the client’s key success factors, we engaged with stakeholders, created user personas and specified intentions, to create a site that would deliver on specific targeted outcomes.

 Our research aim was to evaluate how potential users of the system currently learn about and resolve issues with BASF refinish products.
 Through user surveys, telephone interviews, meeting face-to-face and speaking with technicians, we were able to identify key user personae.
 Pinpointing their goals, frustrations, motivations and personality types enabled us then to build a website that not only provided pertinent answers, but that also spoke to users appropriately.